 Of those who died, 505 people had access to seat belts but 263 of the 505 were not wearing their seatbelts at the time of the collisions that took their lives.

 Tragically, we have seen 121 pedestrians killed on our roadways so far and 10 bicyclists.
-We have also had 82 motorcyclists die on our roadways this year.
+We have also had 82 motorcyclists die on our roadways this year in our most recent SC car accident statistics.

 Although the number of deaths year-to-date is down by 12 from last year at this time, that is little comfort to all those who have lost loved ones far too soon.
 We have a long way to go to see our roadways become safer for everyone who lives, works, and travels in South Carolina.